General's Highway Girls LacrosseRegistration Fees, Eligibility, Schedule, Contact Information

 The Kindergarten program is an in-house league that will practice at Corridor Park on Saturday mornings.
 Practices will begin the first week in April and will run through the end of May.
-The clinics are solely intended to teach the basic fundamentals of the girls’ lacrosse game with a HUGE emphasis on FUN!
+The clinics are intended to teach the basic fundamentals of the girls’ lacrosse game with a HUGE emphasis on FUN!
 Skills taught will include how to hold a stick, cradling, passing, catching and ground balls.
 T-shirts will be provided for this league.
+Pending registration numbers and the skill level, Kindergarteners may also play at the Sticklette level.

 Sticklettes – First & Second Graders

 The Sticklette program will play county games.
-They will that will practice at Generals Highway Corridor at a date determined by the coach.
-Practices will begin the first week in April and will run through the end of May.
+They will practice at Generals Highway Corridor at a date determined by the coach.
+Practices will usually begin in March and will run through the end of May.
 Game format will be 6v6 with no goalie on a field approximately 50 yards in length.
 The focal points of this league will be skill-building and sportsmanship, with some emphasis on the basics of positioning, rules and field play.

 Pee Wees – Third & Fourth Graders